 - Up to four library-managed encryption (LME) key paths per logical library are available.

-This book describes the TS4500 components, feature codes, specifications, supported tape drives, encryption, new integrated management console (IMC), and command-line interface (CLI).
-You learn how to accomplish several specific tasks:
+This book describes the TS4500 components, feature codes, specifications, supported tape drives, encryption, new integrated management console (IMC), command-line interface (CLI), and REST over SCSI (RoS) to obtain status information about library components.

 - Manage storage by using the ALMS feature.